 Heroes are not born.
 They are made.
 Everyone of us faces a mere handful of defining moments in our lives that can change the course of our history.
 Learn how, as an ordinary person, to lean upon the names of an Extraordinary God and accelerate the manifold Wisdom of God in and through your life.
-This teaching message helps you recognise those critical moments that are destiny altering and how to prophetically declare God’s sovereign names over your life and circumstances to see them change in your days.
+This teaching message helps you recognise those critical moments that are destiny altering and how to prophetically declare God’s sovereign names over your life and circumstances to s

 To understand and know God is evidenced by exercising lovingkindness, justice and righteousness (Jeremiah 9:23-24).
 Consequently, God’s peace and favour will be upon us here and now (Jeremiah 22:15-16).
 To exercise social concerns to the people that God cares for (poor, needy, widows, orphans and others in need of help) will assure for us God’s future blessings in the age to come (Luke 14:12-14).